Helping women to enjoy independence with every fair trade Freeset gift bag

-We partnered with Freeset to create fair trade gift bags handmade from locally sourced organic cotton as part of our Seasonal Gifting range.
+We partnered with Freeset to create fair trade gift bags handmade from locally sourced organic cotton as part of our starter kits.

 Freeset is a life-changing fair trade organization creating positive employment opportunities for women affected by sex trafficking in West Bengal, India, by making customisable bags, tees and apparel for sale around the world, using locally sourced organic fabrics.
 Freeset exists for the many women who have never had the choice to be free.